Push-button telephone: History

 The concept of push buttons in telephony originated around 1887 with a device called the micro-telephone push-button, but it was not an automatic dialing system as understood later.
 This use even predated the invention of the rotary dial by Almon Brown Strowger in 1891.
 The Bell System in the United States relied on manual switched service until 1919 when it reversed its decisions and embraced dialed automatic switching.
 The 1951 introduction of direct distance dialing required automatic transmission of dialed numbers between distant exchanges, leading to the use of inband multi-frequency signaling within the Long Lines network while individual local subscribers continued to dial using standard pulses.

 As direct distance dialing expanded to a growing number of communities, local numbers (often four, five, or six digits) were extended to standardized seven-digit named exchanges.
 A toll call to another area code was eleven digits, including the leading 1.
 In the 1950s, AT&T conducted extensive studies of product engineering and efficiency and concluded that push-button dialing was preferable to rotary dialing.

-After initial customer trials in Connecticut and Illinois, approximately one fourth of the central office in Findlay, Ohio, was equipped in 1960 with touch-tone digit registers for the first commercial deployment of push-button dialing, starting on 1 November 1960.
+Initial customer trials for the push-button telephone were conducted by the end of the 1950s in Hamdon, Connecticut, in a step-by-step switching system, and in Elgin, Illinois, in a No. 5 Crossbar central office.
+In 1960, approximately one fourth of the central office in Findlay, Ohio, was equipped with touch-tone digit registers for the first commercial deployment of push-button dialing, starting on 1 November 1960.

 In 1962, Touch-Tone telephones, including other Bell innovations such as portable pagers, were on display for the public to try out at the Bell Systems pavilion at the Seattle World's Fair.